Statistical Wavelet Extraction

 - In the Details Panel at Volume, select the seismic data to be used in the extraction process.
 The volume must be sampled in time.
 If the volume is sampled in depth, configure the Time/Depth Conversion for Insight to perform the conversion.

-- Select a Probe to constrain the seismic traces used in the extraction process.
+- Select a probe to constrain the seismic traces used in the extraction process.
 To add more than one prob, click the + icon in the Probes section.

 - At Wavelet length (ms), define the length of the output wavelet.